Click on any listed topic: The topics with a “*” before them are topics that need special study and revision for The Leaving Cert.

 a) thermoacidophiles b) eubacteria c) extreme halophiles d) methanogens

-thought to be responsible for establishing Earth's oxygen rich atmosphere?
+bacteria are thought to be responsible for establishing Earth's oxygen rich

 a) methanogens b) extreme halophiles c) cyanobacteria d) spirochetes